 Dan Gosling has been a solid presence in the Cherries squad since joining the club in the summer of 2014.

-The midfielder came through the ranks at Plymouth Argyle, after being spotted aged 12 playing for local club Brixham United.
+Midfielder Gosling came through the ranks at Plymouth Argyle after being spotted, aged 12, playing for local club Brixham United.

-In 2017/18 Gosling started the season with a bench role but after impressing from the off in the close-run defeat away at Old Trafford in December, he kept his place and soon formed a strong midfield partnership with Lewis Cook that would power the Cherries through their impressive new year run that laid the foundation for a fourth straight Premier League season.
+In 2017/18, Gosling started the season with a bench role but, after impressing from the off in the close-run defeat at Old Trafford in December, he kept his place and soon formed a strong midfield partnership with Lewis Cook that would power the Cherries through their impressive new year run that laid the foundation for a fourth straight Premier League season.

 SPONSORED BY: AECC Clinics